French Quarter#2 in Best Things To Do in New Orleans

 If you want to experience New Orleans properly, it's best to begin your tour here.
 Recent visitors said the neighborhood is lively, with lots to do and see and offers a one-of-a-kind experience.
-The neighborhood, also known as Vieux Carré, is the heart and soul of this city, and, according to the neighborhood's website, "French Quarter History consists of over 200 years of characters, chaos, and intrigue."
+The neighborhood, also known as Vieux Carré, is the heart and soul of this city, and it's also a National Historic Landmark.
 As the site of the original New Orleans colony (established by the French in 1718), the French Quarter has held on to its heritage, complete with street names that are still listed in French.
 Wander the narrow cobblestone streets to find such attractions as Jackson Square, Faulkner House Books and the Cabildo.
 While you're strolling, pay attention to the neighborhood's architecture: balconies are designed with baroque ironwork and hanging plants, while leafy courtyards are filled with bubbling fountains.
 The scene is definitely charming, but it can also be expensive if you choose to stay at any of the French Quarter's hotels.